publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395e.md

 [Pub.
 L. 100–360, title I, § 104(b)][/us/pl/100/360/s104/b], July 1, 1988, [102 Stat.
 688][/us/stat/102/688], as amended by [Pub.
 L. 100–485, title VI, § 608(d)(3)(B)][/us/pl/100/485/s608/d/3/B], Oct.
 13, 1988, [102 Stat.
 2413][/us/stat/102/2413]; [Pub.
 L. 101–234, title I, § 101(b)(3)][/us/pl/101/234/s101/b/3], Dec.
 13, 1989, [103 Stat.
 1980][/us/stat/103/1980], provided that:

-> “In the case of an individual for whom a spell of illness (as defined in section 1861(a) of the Social Security Act \[[section 1395x(a) of this title][/us/usc/t42/s1395x/a]\], as in effect on December 31, 1988) began before January 1, 1989, and had not yet ended as of such date—
+> “In the case of an individual for whom a spell of illness (as defined in section 1861(a) of the Social Security Act \[[42 U.S.C.
+1395x(a)][/us/usc/t42/s1395x/a]\], as in effect on December 31, 1988) began before January 1, 1989, and had not yet ended as of such date—

 >     “(1)